LegendreM/rs_ssl/README.md

 # rs_ssl
-A rust implementation of 42 project ft_sll
+A rust implementation of 42 project ft_ssl